 Remember, we use contractions and reductions like informal contractions in order to draw attention away from the words that don’t matter, and emphasize the words that truly do.

-If you want to sound more like a native English speaker, you need to consistently use standard contractions and stress the key words of your sentence.
+If you want to speak more clearly, you need to consistently use standard contractions and stress the key words of your sentence.

 When you’ve got that right, informal contractions will sound more natural, not forced.